shidi1985/academic-kickstart/content/home/projects.md

 date = 2016-04-20T00:00:00

 title = "Projects"
-subtitle = "Please check the department homepage or each researcher's homepage to learn about the exciting research projects we are currently working on."
+subtitle = "Please check department homepage for more info.: https://www.geirina.net/research/2."

 # Order that this section will appear in.
 weight = 50